bell-kevin/favoritePlacesApp/README.md

 # Favorite Places App.

+Use native phone features like camera, GPS, maps, & device memory to create cool apps.

 ## How to:

 Create one app. for both Android and iOS (Apple) using one computer alorithm for both apps.
 You'll need Visual Studio Code and Android Studio to get started: